Ethics and values

 The standards we expect of suppliers are set out as Principles in our Working with Third Parties policy (PDF).
 All third parties must meet our anti-bribery and corruption and labour rights standards and, where relevant, we expect them to comply with our standards on quality, health and safety, and the environment.

 We have implemented a comprehensive third party oversight programme to strengthen our management of risk in the supply chain.
 The aim is to ensure that all third parties are risk assessed against the Principles, and contracts amended as necessary.
 With a large supplier base, we need to focus our effort on working with those at highest risk of non-compliance with our standards on responsible business.
-Read more in the Annual Report and our Modern Slavery Act statement (PDF).
+Read more in the Annual Report (PDF) and our Modern Slavery Act statement (PDF).

 Our supply chain team continues to manage and regularly assess the performance of the suppliers that support our manufacturing, specifically on quality and ethical, environmental, health and safety (EHS) management systems.
 On completion of all audits, we identify areas for improvement, work with suppliers to develop improvement plans and check the plan is implemented within an agreed time frame.
 If a significant concern is identified, we may suspend or terminate our work with an existing supplier, or decide not to work with a potential new supplier.